Microtunneling: Operation

 As much as hundreds of tons of force may be required to push the machine and liner forward.
 The jacking frame containing hydraulic rams produces these forces.
 The entrance shaft must be strong enough to support the forces it generates.

 Interjack

 In addition to the jacking frame, smaller jacks, called “interjacks”, may be inserted between sections of tunnel liner.
 These push two liner sections apart.
 Friction on the liner sections between the interjack and the tunnel entrance helps to prevent the liner from sliding out backwards.
 So while the liner behind the interjack does not move, those sections in front of it receive additional pushing force.

 Thermal cutter

 San Francisco startup Petra demonstrated a thermal drilling robot that can tunnel through Sioux Quartzite, "the hardest rock on earth" that would normally require dynamite.
 It can create 18–60 in diameter tunnels.
 It disintegrates the rock with a hot, high-pressure spallation head.
 The machine combines remote control and machine vision and can reverse out of the tunnel.
-It is claimed to cost 30-90 percent less.
+It is claimed to cost 30-90 percent less than other microtunneling methods.